yetanothermightytool/powershell/vbr/vbr-surebackup-scripts/lnx-set-http-proxy/README.md

    Replace both occurrences of "administrator" with the actual username of the desired user account.

-**Notes**
+## Notes
 Ensure that you have the necessary permissions and connectivity to perform these actions on the target VM.
-Tested with Veeam Backup & Replication V12 and Ubuntu Linux VM
+Tested with Veeam Backup & Replication V12 and Ubuntu Linux VM.